 He spoke not a word, but went straight to his work,

-And fill'd all the stockings; and turn'd with a jerk,
+And fill'd all the stockings; then turn'd with a jerk,

 And laying his finger aside of his nose

 And giving a nod, up the chimney he rose.

 He sprung to his sleigh, to his team gave a whistle,